 GPS com port: select the communication port used by the external GPS device.
-When an active GPS is connected, the GPS location is written automatically in the image metadata.

-Three symbols show the GPS device status (bottom right of the main window):
+When an active GPS is connected the GPS location is written automatically in the images metadata.
+3 symbols show the GPS device Status (bottom right of the main window):